EU to launch new legal action against AstraZeneca over vaccine deliveries

-United KingdomEU to launch new legal action against AstraZeneca over vaccine deliveries

-The European Commission will start on Tuesday a second legal case against AstraZeneca (AZN.L) over its delayed deliveries of COVID-19 vaccines, a spokesman for the EU executive said on Monday.
+BRUSSELS (Reuters) - The European Commission will start on Tuesday a second legal case against AstraZeneca over its delayed deliveries of COVID-19 vaccines, a spokesman for the EU executive said on Monday.

 The move is mostly procedural after a first case was launched in April, an official familiar with the case said, adding however that this new legal action will allow the EU to seek possible financial penalties.